kauser-cse-buet/DataScienceProject/readme.md

 ## Model
 ## Visualization
-1. Top and bottom popular movie (by imdb score)
+1. Top and bottom popular movie (by imdb score) grouped by country.
 2. Find the 10 most liked directors, actors.
+3. Most profitable movies grouped by countries.
+4. Duration and movies grouped by year/country.
+5.
 ## Validation